 The SiteOrigin Widgets Bundle plugin is also recommended as it gives you access to the most common widgets.
 Remember to activate the Widgets you need to use, from Plugins → SiteOrigin Widgets:

 Make sure that the WPML Multilingual CMS, WPML String Translation, WPML Translation Management, and WPML Media Translation plugins are activated.

-5.Edit the elements on your page to add the translated text.
-In the example below, we selected the Circle Icon.
-Translate your Circle Icon to Spanish and click on Done.
+4. When editing the duplicated page, click Translate independently in the Language box.
+After that edit the elements on your page to add the translated text.
 Do this for all the elements on the page.

 Note that it’s possible to use the Live Editor as well.